asayers/manifesto/README.md

 1711c98bad632d5441f56116ec60cebfd77fa5a1	dir2/file7
 ```

+Invoking `manifesto` with an output path creates a "manifest" file.
+This
+contains some metadata, followed by a recursive list of all the regular files
+in the working directory, along with their SHA1 hashes.

 If the specified manifest file already exists and is valid, it will be updated.
-If a file hasn't been modified since the existing manifest's timestamp then the
+This means that if a file hasn't been modified since the existing manifest was
-hash will be reused.
-This is important, since hashing is potentially an
+created then the hash will be reused.
+This makes updating a manifest very fast
-expensive operation.
+when done regularly.

 There are a couple of command-line switches:

 - `-v` for verbose mode
-- `-e<filepath>` to specify a file containing directories to ignore
+- `-e<filepath>` to specify a file containing a list of directories to ignore

 ## Motivation